ericalexanderorg/blog/content/post/2019-breach-trends.md

 ![credit card trends](/2019-breach-trends-criminal.png)

 That about wraps it up, but like a wise man once said: This is like, just my opinion man.
-The data is open and you can [go explore](https://ericalexander.org/SecurityBreach/#/), or better yet, you can help improve the data, and in turn make the world a better place through better data that can lead to smarter bets on where to focus defensive security resources.
+The data is open and you can [go explore](https://ericalexander.org/SecurityBreach/#/), or better yet, you can help improve the data, and in turn make the world a better place, through better data, that can lead to smarter bets on where to focus defensive security resources.